 Wow!
 There she goes…

 I immediately did my part to belay her by leaning hard on the rope.
 The addition of my weight below the rappelling rig stopped the rope from passing though the rig so she fell no more than 4 feet but when she stopped, she was hanging from the harness around her waist.
-Her version of this exercise was a spectacular upside down wild spider spread that Josh caught a photo of.
+Her version of this exercise was a spectacular upside down wild spider spread that Joseph caught a photo of.

 Yea!
 Now this is how you show a gal a great time!